 No spoilers within.

-I emerged from Everything Everywhere All at Once a good 3 hours ago and can’t stop thinking about it.
+I emerged from Everything Everywhere All at Once a good 3 hours ago (yeah, hot off the press blog posts here) and can’t stop thinking about it.
 It truly is Everything.

-Going into it, I knew it was meant to be good, different and released at the same time as another multiversal film (a certain Doctor Strange).
+Going into it, I knew it was meant to be good, different and released at the same time as another multiversal film (a certain Doctor Strange in the Multiverse of Madness).
 But I wasn’t prepared for the tidal wave of what was to come…

 To give some spoiler-free context, the film starts off with a middle-aged woman who owns a laundromat that’s running into financial issues.
 She has some issues with her marriage, dominating father, and her daughter trying to come out.